greole/foamMon/Readme.md

     pip3 install foamMon

-or direcetly from this repo
+or directly from this repo

     python3 setup.py install --user